 A new mindset for a new landscape

 Many of the world’s most influential businesses were unknown 20 years ago.
-Some, such as Facebook and Twitter, weren’t founded until the mid 2000’s.
+Some, such as Facebook and Twitter, weren’t even founded until the early 2000’s.

 That kind of global growth was previously unthinkable.